FK Inđija: History

 FK Inđija was established in 1933 as a Yugoslav Railways employees club, initially named ŽAK Inđija and later FK Železničar Inđija.
 In 1969, Železničar was renamed to FK PIK Inđija.
 In 1975 the name changed, this time to FK Agrounija after the club's sponsor at that time.
 In 1994, the name become FK Inđija and it lasts until nowadays, exception was the period between 2001 and 2003 when for sponsorship reasons the clubs was known as FK Brazda Coop.

 In 1941, they won the Novi Sad Football Subassociation First League.
 Later during the SFR Yugoslavia period, the club competed mostly in the third national level.
 On several occasions they played the qualifiers for the Yugoslav Second League, until they finally achieved promotion to it in 1992.
-The next notable achievement was in season 2005–06 when they reached the quarter-finals of the Serbia and Montenegro Cup, and also won the Serbian league – group Vojvodina and got promoted to the Serbian First League (national second level).
+The next notable achievement was in 2005–06 season when they reached the quarter-finals of the Serbia and Montenegro Cup, and also won the Serbian League Vojvodina and got promoted to the Serbian First League (second level).

 In 2010, FK Inđija finished first in the Serbian First League and was promoted to the Serbian SuperLiga, Serbia's highest professional football league, an achievement they would repeat in 2019.